Explosion Proof Exit & Emergency Light Combo Sign Installation

 • Mid-tier (with diagnostics): $1,000–$1,200 — self-testing, enhanced optics, NEMA 4X

-Although unit costs are higher, a combo can replace two or three separate fixtures (exit sign + multiple emergency heads), reducing penetrations into classified spaces, conduit runs, and maintenance points.
-Over the life of the system, that consolidation offsets initial spend — particularly when factoring lift time for annual testing and battery replacements.
-In corrosive or washdown environments, stepping up to NEMA 4X / IP66 and marine-grade finishes protects the investment and extends service life.
+A combo can replace two or three separate fixtures (exit sign + emergency heads), reducing penetrations into classified spaces, conduit runs, and maintenance points.
+Over the life of the system, that consolidation can offset initial spend — especially when factoring lift time for annual testing and battery replacements.

 Combo Units